abs2g08/tubeview2/README.md

 *Important* - Add your own Youtube API keys to config.js

-Assumes you have node bower and grunt installed
+Assumes you have node bower compass and grunt-cli installed

 Run `npm install`